Celine Dion Parfums: Spring in Provence

-The twelfth fragrance released in September 2009 is inspired by the region of Provence and the notes of floral fusion of honeysuckle, mimosa absolute, fig blossom and violet, while a base incorporates ambrette accords, earthy aura of vetiver wrapped in musk.
-According to Celines official website, this fragrance is a Rare and strictly limited edition.
+The twelfth fragrance, released in September 2009, was inspired by the region of Provence.
+Its notes include honeysuckle, mimosa absolute, fig blossom, and violet, with a base of ambrette, vetiver, and musk.
+According to Dion's official website, it is a rare and strictly limited edition.

 Simply Chic

-The thirteenth fragrance released in March 2010 to excellent reviews.
-The notes are a citrus Sicilian bergamot, black currant, and tangerine juice.
-Its heart captures floral bouquet of freesia and white roses.
-The final notes of musk, white amber, patchouli, and sandalwood make the perfume incredibly harmonious and sensual.
+The thirteenth fragrance was released in March 2010 to strong reviews.
+Its notes include Sicilian bergamot, blackcurrant, and tangerine, followed by freesia and white roses, and ending with musk, white amber, patchouli, and sandalwood.